marlietandoc/lol_analysis/README.md

 ## Where to find stuff
-- Scripts used to request data from Riot API can be found in the [API_request](/API_request) folder (Code is heavily based on this [tutorial](https://rpubs.com/WallabyKingdom/riot-api))
+- Script used to request data from Riot API can be found [here](/riot_api_fetch).
+Code is heavily based on this helpful [tutorial](https://rpubs.com/WallabyKingdom/riot-api) and modified to curate the data I needed
 - Curated data from Riot API can be found in the folders: [mastery_data](/mastery_data) and [match_data](/match_data)
-- Analysis scripts can be found in mastery_analysis.Rmd and match_analysis.Rmd.
-RMarkdown-generated output (including additional visualizations) can be found in the respective .html files
+- Analysis scripts can be found in [mastery_analysis.Rmd](/mastery_analysis.Rmd) and [match_analysis.Rmd](/match_analysis.Rmd).
+RMarkdown-generated output (including additional visualizations) can be found in the respective .html files or viewed here: ([mastery](https://htmlpreview.github.io/?https://github.com/marlietandoc/lol/blob/main/mastery_analysis.html), [match](https://htmlpreview.github.io/?https://github.com/marlietandoc/lol/blob/main/match_analysis.html))

 ## Next steps
-- Due to API rate limiting I didn't get as much data as I would have liked.
+- Due to API rate limiting, I didn't get as much data as I would have liked.
 I'm hoping to retrieve more over time.
 For example, it would be neat to track player data across an entire ranked season.
 - I have been interpreting the findings in terms of playstyle.
 But there might also be patterns in what champions people like to play for other reasons too, like choosing champions based on the current meta, difficulty, aesthetics, skins, and lore.
 For example, Teemo is most related to Heimer, Garen, and Singed, though their exact playstyle to me is not super similar (I guess turrets are like mushrooms, and Singed and Teemo have poison), but I also find all these champions kind of hilarious (perhaps a little troll).
 - This project was a fun endeavor to visualize player preferences in champions.
 It could be the start of a champion recommender, or be combined with other data to be used to generate additional insights into player preference and behavior.
 With more data, I am especially interested in seeing if we can use techniques to place players into groups (clustering, factor analysis, etc) to see if this predicts what champions they play but also other aspects of gameplay.